 What type of riding are you doing now?

 What type of riding do you intend to do in the future?

 Some of these questions are easier to answer than others, and some will impact the final decision more so than others.

-For example, if you intend to race your bike then bikes featuring disc brakes are out (for the time being).
-If you live in a flat area with not a hill in sight, a bike with aerodynamic features or additional comfort is most likely going to be a better investment than a super lightweight climbing bike.
-If you just need a solid commuter bike for work and perhaps some recreational riding on the weekends then you can afford to be thrifty and forgo the bells and whistles.
+For example, if you live in a flat area with not a hill in sight, a bike with aerodynamic features or additional comfort is most likely going to be a better investment than a super lightweight climbing bike.
+If you just need a solid [commuter bike] for work and perhaps some recreational riding on the weekends then you can afford to be thrifty and forgo the bells and whistles.
 And if you're not a high-level cyclist but very enthusiastic about your riding and have the money to spend, why not go all out and get the bike of your dreams?

 A road bike is distinguishable by a few key details;

-Multiple gears: Road bikes will normally have two cogs on the front crank set and up to 11 gears on the rear cassette providing up to 22 gears.
-The large span of gears allows riders to cover any kind of profile no matter how steep and make riding easy (or hard) if they choose.
+Multiple gears: Road bikes will normally have two cogs on the front crank and up to 12 gears on the rear cassette providing up to 24 gears.
+The large span of gears allows riders to efficiently pedal at both high speeds (descending or fast flats) and lower speeds (climbing).

 These features make travelling large distances on a road bike easier than on other bikes, faster too!

 There are many types of road bikes available to specifically cater for the terrain or type of riding you do.
 There are 'aero' bikes for flat roads, 'lightweight' bikes for hills, 'endurance' bikes for long rides, all-road or gravel bikes for adventure riding and recreational bikes that are just for fun.